 Some teams consistently work overtime while others have capacity.
 Some roles have backup coverage while others create risk when the single person in that role takes vacation.
 These imbalances indicate that workforce planning has not kept pace with how work has shifted across the organization.

 Review workload distribution quarterly.
 Look for teams where overtime is routine rather than exceptional.
-Identify mission critical roles held by only one person.
+Identify mission-critical roles held by only one person.
 These patterns reveal where natural attrition or unexpected events could create serious operational problems.

 What Workforce Data Drives Strategic Decisions